mohanwer/moh-anwer-blog/data/blog/redis-cache.md

 When building web applications it's common to introduce cacheing to speed up our api responses in order to scale.
-This can become necessary when an api is called frequently and the persistent data layer is a bottleneck or the particular api has a long running computation to perform.
+This can become necessary when an api is called frequently and the persistent data layer is a bottleneck or the particular api has a long-running computation to perform.

 There are many options for cacheing.
-In this article we'll discuss application layer cacheing and use redis.
+In this article we'll discuss application layer cacheing and using redis.

 ## Setting up a redis connection

-In order to setup redis in our application, we'll need setup a redis connection that can be imported when needed.
+In order to setup redis in our application, we'll need configure a redis connection that can be imported when needed.
 Utilize `start_redis_connection_pool` to have a persistent connection pool while the web application is running.

 ```python
 # redis_connection.py

 from typing import Optional
 from redis import asyncio

 # thread safe global connection pool